-She pulled a bright green potion out of her bag, stood, and hurled it in a full body motion toward the rear of their position, where one of the enemy had been trying to circle around on them.
+She pulled a bright green potion out of her bag, stood, and hurled it in a full body motion toward the rear of their position, where one of their enemies had been trying to circle around them.

 The potion vial broke on impact, spilling across the man’s chest and activating with a screeching sizzle.
 The man screamed with matching shrillness as his clothes and skin melted away with a burst of steam.

 The turtle turned sideways so that its shell was facing his people, swimming quickly between them and its crew.
-It took the majority of the spell attacks on its rust-swirled shell, which took some damage, but not nearly as much as it should have, and quickly began to repair itself.
+It caught the majority of their spell attacks on its rust-swirled shell, which took far less damage than it should have, only to quickly begin to repair itself.

 Siobhan stood up again, hurling another of her green vials.
-That one seemed to agitate the elemental, drawing a warbling scream from its throat.
+It seemed to agitate the elemental, drawing a warbling scream from its throat.
 Its waters swirled more quickly, and then some green-tinged drops rained down, expelling the potion along with some of its mass.
-It was only angered, swimming faster through the air as the water witch glared murderously at Siobhan.
+This seemed only to make it angry, however, and it swam faster through the air as the water witch glared murderously at Siobhan.

 Protected by Huntley, Oliver was one of the last to make it past Knave Knoll’s entryway.
-As the large doors closed behind him, he saw a large group of uniformed coppers arriving from the south, moving in an alert formation and armed for battle.
+As the doors closed behind him, he caught sight of a large group of uniformed coppers arriving from the south, moving in an alert formation and armed for battle.

 One of the guards by the door looked them over.
 “Healer Nidson is set up in the infirmary for anyone who needs help.”